caracal-pipeline/caracal-docs/README.md

-# meerkathi-docs
+# caracal-docs
-Documentation for the MeerKATHI pipeline
+Documentation for the Caracal pipeline